uber/arachne/README.md

 ### Note on BPF filtering

-When receiving packets, Arachne attempts to apply a BPF filter to the raw socket so that processing of packets occurs on a much smaller set of (ones destined specifically for Arachne agent testing).
-This is currently supported only on Linux and thus performance will be significantly worse on BSD-based systems where a larger number of packets must be inspected.
+When receiving packets, Arachne attempts to apply a BPF filter to the raw socket so that processing of packets occurs on a much smaller set (ones destined specifically for Arachne agent testing).
+This is currently supported only on Linux and thus performance will be worse on BSD-based systems where a larger number of packets must be inspected.

 <hr>